 Watch a video of Sir Terry Matthews talking about the Research Institute's plans for new approaches to cancer:

-We are proud that Sir Terry Matthews, the technology entrepreneur and owner of the Celtic Manor Resort, is the European Cancer Stem Cell Research Institute's first ever Patron.
+We are proud that Sir Terry Matthews, the technology entrepreneur and owner of the Celtic Manor Resort, is the European Cancer Stem Cell Research Institute's founding Patron.

 Sir Terry supports and encourages the Research Institute's work, championing its efforts to develop new treatments across the whole range of cancers.

-Sir Terry's agreement was announced at the official launch of the University's three new Research Institutes.
+Sir Terry's agreement was announced at the official launch of the Institute.
 In a video address he told guests how he was backing the Research Institute's search for answers about cancer stem cells.